gemini3d/gemini3d/README.md

 * submodule
 * block

-Most currently maintained compilers can do this, including:
+Most currently maintained compilers can do this.
+Gfortran and Intel Fortran are two compilers known to work easily with GEMINI.

 #### Gfortran